facebook/ThreatExchange/python-threatexchange/README.md

 The interface defines how a full copy of signals for a single Collaboration can be fetched using sequential, checkpoint-able updates.
 It also must provide a solution for naive implementations of storage by merging a copy of the data in memory.

 For some applications, the amount of data will be too large to fit in memory - in that case, a solution that can efficiently merge updates produced by the fetch() function is all that is needed.

-### Collaborations
-A collaboration represents a single collection of data from a single API.
-This often ties to practical usage such as "A1 video hashes from the NCMEC industry database".
-In cases where a platform may want to test or take different actions on matching data from one location, Collaborations provide a way to do so.

 ### Extensions
 This library can make use of extensions provided by any party, public or private, as long as they conform to the conventions established in the library.
 Extensions are a way to prototype out new techniques, and quickly make them available in existing exchanges.
 Some exchanges, like ThreatExchange, allow sharing arbitrary data with arbitrary labels, and so a new technique can be rapidly demonstrated cross-platform even if not officially supported.